In Stock! Ready to Ship! Limited Supply Left!

-The elite Kingdom of Arms version features a hand hammered 5160 carbon waisted steel blade as the originals were made, full tang, heat treated and tempered as the originals, for a strong yet flexible blade that will hold a very sharp edge, with a hard wood handle.
+The elite Kingdom of Arms version of this popukar Gladius features a hand hammered 5160 carbon waisted steel blade as the originals were made, full tang, heat treated and tempered as the originals, for a strong yet flexible blade that will hold a very sharp edge, with a hard wood handle.
 High polished steel spacer at the bottom of the handle for strength and durability.
 Fully Functional (Battle Ready)!
-Sword also includes a wood scabbard with brass accents.
+Sword also includes a historical wood scabbard with brass accents.
 Truly a beautiful piece to hold.

 Weight: 1.9 lbs.

 Guard and tang cap are made from a quality solid brass.

 Wood scabbard with quality leather wrapping and quality brass fittings as the originals.

 A quality sword demands a quality scabbard!
 Just like a great car needs a great paint job.
 They go together.

 Below is a Review from Historian Bruce Brookhart.